 Photography-focused co-processors (2017): A newer trend in smartphones is a co-processor on the SoC that specifically works to take better pictures.
-The Pixel 2 and Pixel 2 XL were likely the first with such a co-processor, namely the Pixel Visual Core in 2017.
+The Pixel 2 and Pixel 2 XL are often given first credit with such a co-processor, namely the Pixel Visual Core in 2017.
 The Kirin 970 had a similar AI core (called a neural processing unit) in Q4 2017.
-Phones and DSLRs have used regular processors to do things like scene recognition since the early to mid-2000s, though, so the software side of things is hardly new.
+However, those are both wrong.
+A reader reminded us that the HTC One S had such a co-processor all the way back in 2012.

 Depth sensor (2014): The HTC One M8 was most likely the first phone with a depth sensor camera.
-One of its hallmark features was adding a bokeh effect.
-It was considered a gimmick in 2014, but is a highly touted part of the Portrait Mode feature now in what feels like most modern phones.
+One of its hallmark features was adding a bokeh effect, a feature that was widely considered a gimmick in 2014.
+It is now one of the most popular and debated features on modern smartphone cameras.